The inability to produce quality written documents can be costly for any international organisation for the following reasons:

 - A writing checklist

-Note that the manual can be supplied in an easy-to-use paper or pdf hot-linked version.
+Note that the manual can be supplied in an easy-to-use paper or an electronic hot-linked version.

-- The fourth, indispensable component of the service is a one-day workshop which introduces users to the manual and encourages them to use it.
-The day includes:
+A one-day workshop which introduces users to the manual and encourages them to use it.

 - A conscience-raising session enabling participants to become aware of their AFIs (particularly of ingrained errors)